AllanSoto/STX/src/README.md

 1.  **Create a Firebase Project:** If you haven't already, create a project on the [Firebase Console](https://console.firebase.google.com/).
 2.  **Add a Web App:** In your Firebase project, add a new Web application.
 If you already have one, ensure it's correctly configured.
-3.  **Enable Authentication:** In the Firebase console, navigate to "Authentication" (under Build), go to the "Sign-in method" tab, and **ENSURE AT LEAST ONE SIGN-IN PROVIDER (e.g., Email/Password) IS ENABLED.** This is a very common cause for the `auth/api-key-not-valid` error, especially if the API key itself is correct but no sign-in methods are active.
+3.  **Enable Authentication:** In the Firebase console, navigate to "Authentication" (under Build), go to the "Sign-in method" tab, and **ENSURE AT LEAST ONE SIGN-IN PROVIDER (e.g., Email/Password, Google) IS ENABLED.** This is a very common cause for the `auth/api-key-not-valid` error, especially if the API key itself is correct but no sign-in methods are active.
 4.  **Get Firebase Config:** After adding the web app (or selecting an existing one), Firebase will provide you with a `firebaseConfig` object.
 You can find this in your Project settings (click the gear icon next to "Project Overview", then scroll down to "Your apps", and select your web app).
 It looks something like this:

     ```javascript